Phone Number 214-385-4890 or 888-255-2950 M-F 8AM-3PM CT

 DIY/aftermarket manuals

 Chilton, Haynes and Clymer are often referred to as “do it yourself” or “aftermarket” manuals.
 These books usually cover one or two vehicles spanning multiple years.
-(For example, one Haynes manual covers the Honda Accord from 2003-2012 and the Honda Crosstour from 2010-2014.)
+(For example, one Haynes manual covers the Honda Accord from 2003-2012 manual and the Honda Crosstour from 2010-2014.)
 As a result, there is typically less information about each specific vehicle, but they do include additional instructions, photographs and illustrations for novices.

 Chilton has been publishing automotive magazines and manuals for more than 100 years, and is known for their Chilton Total Care series.
 Haynes has been around for almost 60 years and publishes automotive manuals, motorcycle manuals and techbooks.
 Manuals from each are typically a few hundred pages and cover various maintenance and repair procedures.
 Chilton manuals also include engine torque specifications for those looking to rebuild engines.
 Clymer manuals focus on power sport vehicles such as motorcycles, ATVs and snowmobiles.
 Their big selling point is that each machine is completely disassembled and reassembled during the writing process, resulting in more detailed instructions.